glroyal/litebox/README.md

 * Drag the file index.html into an open browser window

-* Browse the source
+* Browse the source and adapt what you like to your own projects

 ## Computed HTML

-Computed HTML achieves native app performance by using **[element.innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)** as an interpreter to render layouts compiled in RAM.
+Computed HTML achieves native app performance by using **[element.innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)** as an interpreter to render 'source code' consisting of layouts compiled in RAM.

-It is orders of magnitude faster than conventional Dynamic HTML because instead of using JavaScript operators to build a DOM in situ, innerHTML renders a stream of layout tags which builds a DOM as a byproduct.
+It is orders of magnitude faster than conventional Dynamic HTML because instead of using JavaScript operators to build a DOM in situ, innerHTML interprets a stream of tags which build a DOM as a byproduct of rendering the layout.

 Sub-second Time-To-Interactive (TTI) is typical for Computed HTML regardless of layout complexity.